 He partnered with Dorothy Williams, a Montreal professor and the founder of Blacbiblio.
 She brought her experience as an authority on Black history, and he brought his understanding of working with communities, schools and the government.
 It took about six years to bring their vision to reality.
 The result is a comprehensive tool kit called the ABCs of Canadian Black History.
 This kit consists of 26 Alphabetical flashcards, with each card featuring information about an important Black personality, place, or event.
 It also comes with a Teachers Text, Teaching Guides, games, activities and worksheets.

 Now, the creators are trying to get the resource kit online to meet the demands of digital learning and the exigencies of a post-COVID era.
 “We need to be able to put this information online and make it more accessible to everyone without the restrictions of going to the library or being in a classroom.”
-The online format will also be more interactive, engaging, have more content, and easy to upgrade.
+The online format will also be more interactive, and engaging, have more content, and be easy to upgrade.
 "If it is online, we could do different thematics which we have already planned for, and get people to delve into their special interests,” Garner says.
-To get the project on the Internet, they are raising funds through a Kickstarter campaign with a target of $25,000.
-But it is a race against time.
-If they do not raise that amount before November 2nd, the project gets dissolved, and will not be ready in time for the projected pilot launch in 2021.

-Natasha Henry, president of the Ontario Black History Society, says the purpose of the campaign is to raise awareness around how little Black history is taught in Canadian schools.
+Natasha Henry, president of the Ontario Black History Society, says the purpose of the campaign is to raise awareness about how little Black history is taught in Canadian schools.

 Garner says people are starting to realize that they have been negligent.
 “They are scrambling for resources to be able to satisfy what they should have done long ago in terms of being more inclusive, more diverse, in their approaches, and to help create corrective measures.”